 - Reserve the location (indoor, outdoor, and off-campus) 14 days prior to the event start date.
-If coordination with other departments listed below, arrangements are needed at least seven days in advance. - Arrange catering through Bon Appetit and request any of the following: set-up from Physical Plant (chairs, tables, stage, etc.), AV equipment from the Barret Media Center, Campus Safety if cash is collected or security is needed, and publicity through Communications. - In planning of events where alcohol is anticipated, the host will work with the VP for Finance and Business Affairs (faculty and staff) and Campus Safety to plan logistics and procedures related to compliance with the law, organizational rules and by-laws, and the well-being of guests. - o No organization shall furnish alcoholic beverages to students on campus or at any College function. - o Requests for exceptions to these procedures should be made to the Director of Student Engagement and the Dean of Equity and Engagement for student groups - Advertising for events must follow the Posting Signs Policy in the Student Handbook. - Clean-up of events on campus must be completed by 8 a.m. the following morning unless an earlier time is requested in advance.
+If coordinating with other departments, arrangements are needed at least seven days in advance - Arrange catering through Bon Appetit and request any of the following: set-up from Physical Plant (chairs, tables, stage, etc.), AV equipment from the Barret Media Center, Campus Safety if cash is collected or security is needed, and publicity through Communications. - In planning of events where alcohol is anticipated, the host will work with the VP for Finance and Business Affairs (faculty and staff) and Campus Safety to plan logistics and procedures related to compliance with the law, organizational rules and by-laws, and the well-being of guests. - o No organization shall furnish alcoholic beverages to students on campus or at any College function.

+- o Requests for exceptions to these procedures should be made to the Dean of Student Leadership and Engagement and the Associate Dean of Student Leadership and Engagement. - Advertising for events must follow the Posting Signs Policy in the Student Handbook. - Clean-up of events on campus must be completed by 8 a.m. the following morning unless an earlier time is requested in advance.